 The Cutty Sark brand of Blended Scotch Whisky has been around since the early 1920’s and was named after the famous clipper style ship that is still featured on the label today.
-Owners of the Cutty Sark brand Berry Brothers & Rudd were one of the first blenders to eschew caramel colouring.
+Owners of the Cutty Sark brand Berry Brothers & Rudd (hereafter referred to as BBR) were one of the first blenders to eschew caramel colouring.

 With its lighter style designed to appeal to two target markets (The USA and BBR’s primarily wine drinking clientele) it eventually became a favourite in the US market after developing a strong customer base during prohibition.
 By the time prohibition ended in 1933 Cutty Sark was a well established brand and by the 1960’s was the first Scotch brand to sell over 1 million cases in a year.

 Other than BBR two companies were notable in the history of the brand.
 In 1930 Robertson & Baxter became sole suppliers to BBR for the components of the blend.
 Highland Distillers owned several distilleries and supplied much of Robertson & Baxter’s malt and grain whiskies.
 Both companies had financial interests in each other and over the course of time essentially amalgamated to form what is now the Edrington Group.